zoxpx/pxdocs/content/reference/knowledge-base/px-licensing.md

 ### PX-Enterprise License

 The "PX-Enterprise" license is our most flexible license, which comes with a number of options.
-Please refer to [Features page](https://portworx.com/products/features/) to determine which type of "PX-Enterprise" license will work best for your needs.
+Please reach out to support@portworx.com  to determine which type of "PX-Enterprise" license will work best for your needs.

 #### License sharing